Love Minus Zero/No Limit: Performances and recordings

 Dylan has frequently performed the song in concert since the time it was written, nearly always acoustically.
 He performed it occasionally in concert during 1965 and 1966, but more frequently during the Rolling Thunder Revue tours from 1974 through 1976.
 Dylan also played it at The Concert for Bangladesh, during the first of the two August 1, 1971 benefit concerts organized by George Harrison and Ravi Shankar to help provide relief for refugees in Bangladesh.
 Dylan has also been playing the song live throughout the Never Ending Tour that began in 1988.
+Dylan has performed the song 365 times, with the most recent performance taking place in 2012.

 In addition to its appearance on Bringing It All Back Home, "Love Minus Zero/No Limit" has been included on several Dylan live and compilation albums.
 In the 1970s, it was included on the compilation Masterpieces and on the live Bob Dylan at Budokan album, recorded in 1978.
 Other live performances have been included on Live 1962-1966: Rare Performances From The Copyright Collections (recorded in May 1965), the 2005 reissue of the Concert for Bangladesh album, The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue (recorded December 1975; also released on The Rolling Thunder Revue: The 1975 Live Recordings), and the European versions of MTV Unplugged (recorded November 1994).
 Footage of Dylan playing the song is included on the 2005 DVD of the Concert for Bangladesh film and in The Other Side of the Mirror: Live at Newport Folk Festival 1963–1965, a film by Murray Lerner showing Dylan's performances at the Newport Folk Festival.
 A snippet from an impromptu performance of "Love Minus Zero/No Limit" is also included in the film Dont Look Back.

 The song was also included on the Rhino/Starbucks compilation album This is Us: Songs from Where You Live.

 Cover versions

 The song was covered several times in 1965, including a version by the Turtles on their album It Ain't Me Babe and a version by the Walker Brothers on their album Take It Easy with The Walker Brothers.
 Los Angeles band the Leaves covered the song on their 1966 album Hey Joe and Joan Baez included it on her 1968 album of Dylan covers, Any Day Now.
 Billboard described Baez's version as being "performed to perfection" and "one of her most commercial efforts to date".
 A version by singer/songwriter Turley Richards became a minor hit in 1970 (US number 84) and Australian number 96.

 It was also covered in 1993 by Judy Collins on Judy Collins Sings Dylan...
 Just Like a Woman.
 Eric Clapton covered the song during Bob Dylan's 30th Anniversary Concert Celebration.
-Other musicians who have covered the song include Fleetwood Mac, Rod Stewart, Jackson Browne, Ricky Nelson, Buck Owens, Slaughter Beach, Dog, Bridget St. John, Eliza Gilkyson, Leon Russell, Les Fradkin, Willie Nile and Baby Gramps.
+Other musicians who have covered the song include Fleetwood Mac, Rod Stewart, Jackson Browne, Ricky Nelson, Buck Owens, Slaughter Beach, Dog, Doug Sahm, Bridget St. John, Eliza Gilkyson, Leon Russell, Les Fradkin, Willie Nile and Baby Gramps.